pambrose/prometheus-proxy/README.md

 ## Adding TLS to Agent-Proxy connections

-Agents connect to a Proxy using [gRPC](https://grpc.io). gRPC supports TLS with or without mutual authentication.
+Agents connect to a proxy using [gRPC](https://grpc.io). gRPC supports TLS with or without mutual authentication.
 The necessary certificate and key file paths can be specified via CLI args, environment variables and configuration file settings.

 The gRPC docs describe [how to setup TLS](https://github.com/grpc/grpc-java/tree/master/examples/example-tls).